jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
 We thought marching in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.

 It wasn't.
-And now we're paying for it.
+The truth is Big Government and Big Business came together make a philosophy of Big Problems for Main Street.

-Because we're depending on our weakened manufacturing base, old insurance processes, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.
+Add we're feeling these problems right now.
+Because everyone in the middle-class is depending on our weakened manufacturing base, old insurance processes, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.

+And we're justifiably frightened, wondering what's going to happen next in the economy, international relations, and in general, what the future holds.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

 _Keeping the Industrial Age work culture alive means our jobs get more bullshit every year.
-BS jobs are a needless waste because we're just starting the Internet Age.
-There is so much more work to, profit to be earned, and glory to be won, by upgrading our society to all the possibilities of modern technology.
+BS jobs are a needless waste because we've only started the Internet Age.
+There is so much more work to do, profit to be earned, and glory to be won by upgrading our society with modern technology.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Our Aged Health Care System

-Doctors study really hard to learn how to keep us healthy.
+Doctors study really hard.
+It takes years to learn how to keep the human body and mind healthy.
 That's why a medical degree is respected in every society on Earth.

 Despite all the hard work and worldwide esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down her job is.
 You see, when she started medical school in the early '80s, she thought practicing medicine would mean making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.